Our Governing Body is made up of Parent Governors, a Staff Governor, a Local Authority Governor and Co-opted governors.

 Governors serve a four year term.
-Parent and Staff governors are elected and LA and Community Governors are recommended and approved by the Governing Body.
+Parent and Staff governors are elected and LA and Co-opted Governors are recommended and approved by the Governing Body.

 The Governing body has sub-committees – Finance & Personnel, Teaching & Learning, Health & Safety.

 The committees meet termly and feedback and make recommendations that are ratified by the Full Governing Body.